-The Borrower represents and warrants to the Lender that:
+Each Loan Party represents and warrants to the Lender that:

-- 5.01 Organization; Powers.
-Each of the Borrower and each Subsidiary is duly organized or formed, validly existing and in good standing under the laws of the jurisdiction of its organization or formation, has all requisite corporate power and authority to carry on its business as now conducted and, except where the failure to do so, individually or in the aggregate, would not reasonably be expected to result in a Material Adverse Effect, is qualified to do business in, and is in good standing in, every jurisdiction where such qualification is required. - 5.02 Authorization; Enforceability.
-The Transactions are within the corporate powers of the Borrower and have been duly authorized by all necessary corporate and, if required, equity holder action.
-Each Loan Document has been duly executed and delivered by the Borrower and constitutes a legal, valid and binding obligation thereof, enforceable in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium or other similar laws affecting creditors' rights generally and general principles of equity.
+- v.
+Organization; Powers.
+Each Loan Party and each Subsidiary is duly organized or formed, validly existing and in good standing under the laws of the jurisdiction of its organization or formation, has all requisite corporate power and authority to carry on its business as now conducted and, except where the failure to do so, individually or in the aggregate, would not reasonably be expected to result in a Material Adverse Effect, is qualified to do business in, and is in good standing in, every jurisdiction where such qualification is required. - w.
+Authorization; Enforceability.
+The Transactions are within the corporate powers of the Loan Parties and have been duly authorized by all necessary corporate or limited liability company and, if required, equity holder action.
+Each Loan Document has been duly executed and delivered by the applicable Loan Parties and constitutes a legal, valid and binding obligation thereof, enforceable in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium or other similar laws affecting creditors' rights generally and general principles of equity.

-5.03 Governmental Approvals; No Conflicts.
+x.
+Governmental Approvals; No Conflicts.

-- (a) The execution, delivery and performance by the Borrower of the Loan Documents and the borrowing of the Term Loans do not require any consent or approval of, registration or filing with, or any other action by, any Governmental Authority, except for (i) information filings to be made in the ordinary course of business, which filings are not a condition to the Borrower's performance under the Loan Documents and (ii) such as have been obtained or made and are in full force and effect and not subject to any appeals period. - (b) The Transactions will not (i) violate the charter, by-laws or other organizational documents of the Borrower, (ii) violate any applicable law or regulation or any order of any Governmental Authority, (iii) violate or result in a default under any material indenture, agreement or other instrument binding upon the Borrower or its assets, or give rise to a right thereunder to require any payment to be made by the Borrower, and (iv) result in or require the creation or imposition of any Lien on any asset of the Borrower.
+- 39. The execution, delivery and performance by each Loan Party of the Loan Documents it is party to and the borrowing of the Term Loans do not require any consent or approval of, registration or filing with, or any other action by, any Governmental Authority, except for (i) information filings to be made in the ordinary course of business, which filings are not a condition to such Loan Party's performance under the Loan Documents and (ii) such as have been obtained or made and are in full force and effect and not subject to any appeals period. - 40.
+The Transactions will not (i) violate the charter, by-laws or other organizational documents of any Loan Party, (ii) violate any applicable law or regulation or any order of any Governmental Authority, (iii) violate or result in a default under any material indenture, agreement or other instrument binding upon any Loan Party or its assets, or give rise to a right thereunder to require any payment to be made by such Loan Party, and (iv) result in or require the creation or imposition of any Lien on any asset of any Loan Party.

-5.04 Financial Condition; No Material Adverse Change.
+y.
+Financial Condition; No Material Adverse Change.